jimegon/jimegon.github.io/_pages/Research.md

 Behavioral and Environmental Economics
 </summary>

-{% for post in site.publications reversed %}
+{% for post in site.research reversed %}
   {% if post.category == 'behavioral' %}
   {% include archive-single-publications.html %}
   {% endif %}